NtsikaTech/NtsikaTech/README.md

 # Hey there, I'm Ntsika 👋

 💡 Passionate about solving problems with code, automation, and a bit of backend magic
-🔐 Exploring the world of Cybersecurity | Python, Django, APIs | Web & App Security
+🔐 Exploring the world of Web Development | Python, Typescript, APIs | Web & App Security
 🎯 Self-taught developer building hands-on projects while leveling up every day

 ## 🔭 What I'm Currently Working On